 Royal Botanical Garden is situated in Peradeniya, about 5 km away from Kandy city with an eye-catching environment with Sri Lanka’s second-oldest university nearby.
-Earlier times this garden was reserved only for Kandyan Royals only.
-But today every one local and foreigners are allowed to visit and enjoy the most beautiful and largest botanical garden in Sri Lanka which is about 60 hectares.
+In earlier times this garden was reserved only for Kandyan Royals only.
+But today every local and foreigner are allowed to visit and enjoy the most beautiful and largest botanical garden in Sri Lanka which is about 60 hectares.

 There are about 4000 species of plants including orchids, medicinal plants, and spices as well as many types of palm trees.

-Not only the royal botanical garden but also Udawattekele Sanctuary is best known for birds watching.
-This small forest is full of hardwood and located within walking distance from Kandy city.
-However, you feel free to take a guide with you.
+Not only the royal botanical garden but also Udawattekele Sanctuary is best known for bird watching.
+This small forest is full of hardwood and is located within walking distance of Kandy city.
+However, feel free to take a guide with you.
 There are small paths to walk and some paths are slippery.

 There are many indigenous plant species you can see in the forest.